October 19, 2013

 Jinmao Tower’s express elevator, traveling at more than nine meters per second, took all of 45 seconds to whisk us from the ground to the 88th floor.
 Perched at more than 340 meters up, Jinmao Observatory 88 serves up a dizzying 360-degree bird’s eye view of the urban sprawl of Shanghai: a forest of bristling skyscrapers, Lego blocks of blue and red rooftops, and jutting suspension bridges over the meandering murk of Huangpu River.
 Here was an abridged view of China’s second largest city.

 Cityscape panorama aside, a truly vertigo-inducing view is inside the building.
 The centerpiece of the observatory deck is a glass-covered peephole of the world’s tallest atrium at 650 feet.
 Jinmao Tower is hollow from the 56th floor up: the upper zone occupied by Shanghai Grand Hyatt.
-The topside view of the atrium was a scene straight out of Star Wars as it dropped all the way to the hotel lobby like the bottomless shaft of the Death Star core.
+The topside view of the atrium is a scene straight out of Star Wars as it drops all the way to the hotel lobby like the bottomless shaft of the Death Star core.

 Chinatown in China

 Shanghai is a showcase of China’s progress and future; it barely shows its age.
 In this concrete jungle, a pocket of traditional Chinese architecture, such as Yuyuan (Yu Garden), is an oasis of local color, a respite from relentless modernity.
 With its classical gardens and wooden pavilions, it is the soul of Shanghai, Starbucks and McDonald’s notwithstanding.